 Publications and funded research grants are the two primary metrics by which research productivity is evaluated.
-Greater weight is given to publications on which the faculty member is first or second author, compared to those for which the faculty member is lower down the list of authors.
-Papers authored by a faculty member's students or postdocs, which include the faculty member as second author, are also weighted highly.
+Greater weight is given to publications on which the faculty member (or their student or postdoc) is first or second author, compared to those for which the faculty member is lower down the list of authors.
 The quality of the journal, proceedings volume, map, or book is also evaluated.
 Papers appearing in journals not deemed to be in the first tier are given less weight, and abstracts are not considered except insofar as they indicate active participation in scientific meetings.
 Invited talks and lectures are also considered.
-In some cases, scholarship other than research papers, such as maps, field trip guidebooks, and major appendices, may be considered on par with journal articles or book chapters.
+In some cases, scholarship other than research papers, such as maps or field trip guidebooks, may be considered on par with journal articles or book chapters.

-Grant funding provides another measure of research success, because grants are awarded through the peer-review process.
-An attempt is made to arrive at an overall picture of the level of grant activity, grant-funded student, postdoc and faculty support, research productivity, and a faculty member's standing in their sub-discipline as indicated by their record of competitive grant funding.
+Grant funding provides another measure of research success, since grants are awarded through the peer-review process.
+An attempt is made to arrive at an overall picture of the level of grant activity, grant-funded student, postdoc and faculty support, research productivity, and a faculty member's standing in his or her sub-discipline as indicated by their record of competitive grant funding.
 Because different fields have different monetary needs, grant dollar amounts are considered secondarily.